 - Distractions- There are many distractions that can take away focus from the work task at hand.
 These distractions can be in our actual work environment, such as clutter or noise, or a mental distraction.
 Mental distractions stemming from what is going on in our home life can serve as a huge disruption to getting tasks done safely at work.

 - Complacency- Many workers do the same tasks over and over for many years.
 Because of this familiarity with their work, complacency can set in.
-Complacency leads to taking shortcuts or not following normal work procedure.
-When this occurs an injury is more likely to occur on the job.
+Complacency leads to taking shortcuts or not following normal work procedures.
+When this occurs, an injury is more likely to occur on the job.

 - Poor Housekeeping- Housekeeping is a major issue in some workplaces.
 Poor housekeeping leads to many different hazards.
 Some common injuries include slips, trips, falls, lacerations, sprains, and strains.
 A lack of housekeeping often is a signal that there are larger safety issues at hand.